-(d) where the equipment has been wilfully damaged by the Customer or its employees or agents;
+(d) where the equipment has been willfully damaged at any time during the Hire Period;

 (e) where the damage is caused by a collision with a bridge, carpark, awning, gutter, tree or any other overhead structure or object whatsoever due to insufficient clearance;

 (f) where the damage is caused while the Equipment is being driven or towed on